 git log

 The workspace is the directory on your filesystem that your project lives in.
 You code here.
-The files you see in Visual Studio Code and your File Explorer are the workspace.
 When you make changes to files, they are immediately saved in the workspace because the workspace is synonymous with your filesystem.

 The local repository is Git’s history of versions.
 Versions are snapshots of the workspace files at a point in time.
 The developer must manually add and commit changes to create a version.